 White Beans with Za’atar Roasted Tomatoes and Olive Oil

-There is so much to love about velvety, protein-packed white beans–especially white beans with za’atar roasted tomatoes and olive oil, an ultra-flavorful combination that will keep you satisfied, healthy, and happy!
+White Beans with Za’atar Roasted Tomatoes and Olive Oil are an ultra-flavorful and ultra-healthy dish.
+There is so much to love about velvety, protein-packed white beans–especially white beans with za’atar roasted tomatoes and olive oil, a combination that will keep you satisfied, healthy, and happy!
 Vegetarian and gluten-free (and vegan if you leave out the parmesan cheese).

 White beans with za'atar roasted tomatoes and olive oil, in a vintage blue pasta bowl